Common

 Phloem translocation is generally believed to be driven by pressure and is achieved by utilizing energy.
 Material like sucrose is transferred into phloem tissue using energy from ATP.
 This increases the osmotic pressure of the tissue causing water to move into it.

-READ ALSO: Why blackbody spectrum is continuous?
+READ ALSO: Why is IBNR important?

 What do you mean by phloem transport explain source and sink relationship?